The rowing events at 1984 Los Angeles Olympic Games took place on Lake Casitas from 30 July to 5 August.

 Despite FISA’s pleas for Western European countries to enter as many crews as possible because of both the boycott and the general low numbers of women’s crews racing internationally, the eights and pairs only had six entries and so were raced as straight finals.
 Richard Burnell observed in The Times that although, “A single, sudden-death final adds considerably to the athletes’ psychological strain… for the British eight, full of experience, known to have a remarkable turn of speed, but short on sheer physical strength, this could be good news.”

-Because of the distances involved, and the fact that the rowers had adjusted to going to bed early so that they would be able to get up early for their races, only the women’s eight and pair, whose straight finals were not until 4 August, attended the opening ceremony on 28 July.
+Because of the distance to the main Olympc stadium where the opening ceremony was held on 28 July, and the fact that the rowers had adjusted to going to bed early so that they would be able to get up early for their races, only the women’s eight and pair, whose straight finals were not until 4 August.
 The other crews all started racing on 30 July.

 The remaining crews who were left watching the ceremony on TV back in the Santa Barbara village, decided to put on their own ceremony, parading round their village, although they found a better alternative to the unflattering pleated skirts.
 “It was typical of my four because we were always full of fun and life,” Jo Toch remembers, laughing.